Make a test payment

 "status_detail" : "The payment was rejected.",

-Our DIRECT cash payment methods can be tested by either forcing an approval (PAID) or an expiration (REJECTED).
+For direct cash payments, you can manually set the final status using the /sandbox-tools/payments endpoint.
+It can be tested by either forcing an approval (PAID) or an expiration (REJECTED).

 -H 'Content-Type: application/json' \